Ares-Developers/Ares-docs/new/projectiles/splits.rst

   and its :tag:`Bright` setting is now also respected instead of just being disabled.

+.. warning:: Even though speed is not hardcoded any more, you cannot use
+  \ :tag:`Speed` values lower than :value:`19` on the :tag:`AirburstWeapon` or
+  the logic will start to fail and behave erratically.

 :tagdef:`[Projectile]Splits=boolean`
   Whether the projectile will split into a number of other projectiles defined by :tag:`Cluster` and :tag:`AirburstWeapon`.
 Can be combined with